divykj/thefuck-wiki/Shell-aliases.md

 ```

 To avoid the delay of the shell startup, you could also create an [autoloaded function](https://fishshell.com/docs/current/tutorial.html#tut_autoload).
-Create a file `~/.config/fish/functions/fuck.fish` and paste the output of `thefuck --alias`.
+Create a file `~/.config/fish/functions/fuck.fish` instead and paste the output of `thefuck --alias`
+into that file.
+Fish should start as fast as before.

 # Powershell